fr0ll3n/BedWars-Challenges/README.md

 Server - 1.8.8 to 1.13
 Type: Spigot/Bukkit plugin

-## Contributing

-Contributions are **very welcome**!

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-challenge`)
-3. Make your changes
-4. Test on a real BedWars2023 server
-5. Open a Pull Request

 ### Ideas

 - New challenges
 - Bug fixes / performance
 - Language files / translations
 - More reward types

-Feel free to open an issue first if you want to discuss a big change.

 ---